archfrog/KioskForge/docs/Manual.md

 the `.kiosk` file before inclusion in the ZIP archive.
 You can search the unzipped `Kiosk.kiosk` file for the string `REDACTED` to verify this.

-**NOTE:** If you are uncomfortable submitting the ZIP archive to GitHub, you are more than welcome to send me a mail with the file.
+**NOTE:** If you are uncomfortable submitting the ZIP archive to GitHub, you are more than welcome to send it attached to a mail.